Badi-Rodriguez/visitor_pattern_sample/README.md

 This is particularly useful in scenarios involving **polymorphism**, where different types of elements share a common interface.
 The Visitor pattern leverages **double dispatch**—a technique that determines the correct operation to perform based on both the visitor and the element types—ensuring that the right code runs for each combination.

 > For example, if you have a collection of different shapes (circles, rectangles, triangles), you can use the Visitor pattern to add new operations like exporting to XML or calculating area, without changing the shape classes themselves.
+(You do however "add more code", but it's not in a way that disrupts current working implementations!)

 ## Why Use the Visitor Pattern?
 - **Separation of concerns:** Keeps data structures and operations separate.